 Then, I went on the Internet.

-I wrote about this in more detail on my other blog in a post called “Critical Thinking vs. Critics (or Wait, I’m Supposed to Hate This Movie?)” wherein I detailed how it made me think a little bit about how hard I am on my students’ papers; more importantly, however (at least for the purposes of this post), I talked about how my liking the movie in the midst of a serious backlash over a variety of things (and I’ll keep it spoiler-free for those of you who haven’t seen it) made me feel like I was stupid or had done something wrong.
+My liking Man of Steel in the midst of a serious backlash over a variety of things (and I’ll keep it spoiler-free for those of you who haven’t seen it) made me feel like I was stupid or had done something wrong.
 Reading through last week’s Entertainment Weekly made me feel even dumber–they had a fun cover story on Superman’s 75th birthday but then did what’s a typical fake-out for them where the critic destroyed the movie in his review.
 This week’s issue didn’t help matters much, with Supes appearing in the outer rim of their back page “bullseye” feature with the caption, “Man of Steal–as in, you stole two and a half hours of our life, and we want it back.”